benoit-liquet/SEMI-MARKOV-VIGNETTE/README.md

 ```

-## Section 4.1 Progressive three-state model for the Stanford Heart Transplant data
+## Section 4.1 Progressive Three-State Model for the Stanford Heart Transplant data

 - This analysis is presented [here](/Section4-1.md)

-## Section 4.2 Reversible Semi-Markov Model for the asthma control data
+## Section 4.2 Reversible Semi-Markov Model for the Asthma Control data

 - This analysis is presented [here](/Section4-2.md)